In the seven years since starting this blog, my partner and I have tested a huge range of methods to last longer – we’d need all 4 hands, feet

 The best thing is probably that it’s an instant solution, if physical sensitivity is your main difficulty during sex.

 The downside is that it’s not a cure, and you’ll need to use it each time you have sex.
-Take a look at my delay sprays review for my current recommendations.
+Take a look at my review of the best delay sprays to see my current recommendations.

 3. Choose the right sex positions